deandreperry/frontend-index/README.md

 ---

-## Roadmap
+## Future Roadmap

-Future additions may include:
+Planned areas for expansion:

 * Design Systems
 * Accessibility Engineering
 * Performance Engineering
-* React Architecture
+* React Ecosystem
 * Next.js Architecture
 * State Management
-* Testing Ecosystem
+* Frontend Testing
+* API Integration Patterns
 * Frontend Security
-* API Integration Patterns
 * Advanced AI Development Workflows

 ---

 ## License

-Licensed under the Apache License 2.0.
+Copyright © 2026 De'Andre Perry.
+All rights reserved.

+This project is proprietary software and is provided for educational and informational purposes only.

+No permission is granted to copy, modify, distribute, sublicense, sell, or commercially use this software or any derivative works without explicit written permission from the author.

+Unauthorized reproduction or redistribution of this software, in whole or in part, is prohibited.

 ---

-Built for developers who want to understand the frontend ecosystem, not just memorize tools.
+Built to be read once, referenced forever.